andrew-e/genepi-pipeline/README.md

 ## Onboarding

 Steps to start using the pipeline
-#### Clone the repository on blue cristal 4
+### 1. Clone the repository on BlueCrystal 4
 `git clone git@github.com:andrew-e/genepi-pipeline.git && cd genepi-pipeline`

-#### Create and activate conda environment
+### 2. Create and activate conda environment
+Ensure you have conda installed and initialised:
 * `conda env create --file environment.yml`
 * `conda activate genepi-pipeline`
 * `module load apps/singularity/3.8.3`

+### 3. Populate .env and input.json files

+`cp .env_example .env`
-#### Populate the DATA_DIR and RESULTS_DIR and RDFS_DIR environment variables in .env file
+* populate the DATA_DIR and RESULTS_DIR and RDFS_DIR environment variables in .env file
 These should probably be in your *work* or *scratch* space (`/user/work/$(whoami)/...`)

-Note: they can't be your rdfs space, as that volume won't mount to into the singularity container

-RDFS_DIR is optional, but very useful.
-All generated files will be copied automatically.
-Please ensure the path ends in `working/`, which have the `data` and `results` directories underneath (eg. `/projects/MRC-IEU/research/projects/ieu2/px/xxx/working`)
+* RDFS_DIR is optional, but very useful.
+All generated files can be copied automatically.
+Please ensure the path ends in `working/`, which have the `data` and `results` directories underneath (eg. `/projects/MRC-IEU/research/projects/ieu3/px/xxx/working`)

+`cp workflow/input_<specific_pipeline>.json input.json`
+* Each pipeline (as defined in `workflow` directory) has it's own input format.
+Please copy the specified json file and populate the data with what you want
+* With each GWAS, you can specify header names, if you do not specify header names as `{"P":"pval", ...}`, it will assume your GWAS has the headers below.

-#### Run the test pipeline
+### 4. Run the pipeline
-`snakemake --profile snakemake/`
+`snakemake --snakefile workflow/<specific_pipeline>.cmk --profile snakemake/`

+If there are errors while running the pipeline, you can find error messages either directly on the screen, or there may be a slurm log file that is outputted on error, which you can look at for clues.

 ## Usage:

-Each pipeline has its own Snakefile in `workflow`.
 The standard column naming for GWASes are:

-If you do not specify the expected format of the GWAS (ie. plink, bolt, metal), all pipelines will assume the following headers
+If you do not specify the expected format of the GWAS, all pipelines will assume the following headers:

 |           | SNP | CHR | BP  | BETA | SE  | P   | EA  | OA  | EAF | RSID | OR  | OR_LB | OR_UB |
 |-----------|-----|-----|-----|------|-----|-----|-----|-----|-----|:-----|-----|-------|-------|